Jason0917/Normalizing-Flow-Based-Defect-Detection/Readme.md

+# Notes

+Most of the codes in this repository are from open source.
+Our original codes are labeled in comments.

 # DifferNet

 This is the official repository to the WACV 2021 paper "[Same Same But DifferNet: Semi-Supervised Defect Detection with Normalizing Flows](